ZzinnerGamer/visualencer/README.md

-Sure!
-Here’s a polished, professional **GitHub README description** for your module **Visualencer**, written in clear English and structured like a modern open-source project page.

----

 # **Visualencer – Visual Scripting for FoundryVTT Sequencer**

 **Visualencer** is a FoundryVTT module that introduces a **visual scripting environment** for the popular **Sequencer** module.